-Name Enter a name or this network identifier profile.
-Description (Optional) Enter a description for the network identifier profile.
-PLMNs Each record contains MCC and MNC.
-MCC: Set the correct country code for the geographical location.
+Enter a name or this network identifier profile.

+Enter a description for the network identifier profile.

+- MCC: Set the correct country code for the geographical location.
 This is required when the controller sends MAP authentication information.
 Type the mobile country code digits.
-Decimal digit strings with maximum length of 3 and minimum length of 2.
-MNC: Set the mobile network code based on the geographical location.
+Decimal digit strings with maximum length of 3 and minimum length of 2. - MNC: Set the mobile network code based on the geographical location.
 This is required when controller sends MAP authentication information.
 Type the mobile network code digits.
 Decimal digit strings with maximum length of 3 and minimum length of 2.

-Realms List of NAI realms corresponding to service providers or other entities whose networks or services are accessible via this AP.
+List of NAI realms corresponding to service providers or other entities whose networks or services are accessible via this AP.
 Up to five NAI realm entries can be created.
 Each NAI realm entry can contain up to four EAP methods.
 Each EAP method can contain up to four authentication types.
 Realm entry is automatically generated according to PLMN grid and cannot be removed.
 The realm value cannot be changed.

-Home Ols Organization Identifier (OI) is a unique value assigned to the organization.
+Organization Identifier (OI) is a unique value assigned to the organization.
 The user can configure more than 3 OI values and can adjust the order since the AP takes only 3 OIs in the beacon.
-Click Next You have completed creating a Hetenet 2.0 Identity Provide dor Natwork Identifier

 - 3. Click Next.
 You have completed creating a Hotspot 2.0 Identity Provider Network Identifier. - 4.
-Continue to Online SignUp and Provisioning on page 17.
+Continue to Online SignUp and Provisioning on page 26.